biigle/community-resources/README.md

-# BIIGLE Community Scripts
+# BIIGLE Community Resources

-A collection of community-maintained scripts that use the BIIGLE API.
+A collection of community-maintained resources for [BIIGLE](https://biigle.de).

 ## Available scripts

-This is a list of all scripts that are currently available in this repository.
+This is a list of scripts using the BIIGLE API that are currently available in this repository.
 Each script has a readme file with detailed information.

 | Script                                           | Description                                                                                              |
 |--------------------------------------------------|----------------------------------------------------------------------------------------------------------|